Respecting History & Fostering Creativity is what the Lyric Center for the Arts is all about!

-After attending law school, Bhupesh returned to his home town of Virginia to raise his young family and to practice law.
+After attending law school, Bhupesh returned to his home town of Virginia to raise his young family and to practice law and is currently with the Trenti Law Firm.
 Recently joining the Lyric’s Board of Directors, Pattni said, “I believe a thriving art community is an invaluable asset to our area and am impressed with the work the Lyric and the people involved are doing to grow and encourage arts.”
 He believes the Iron Range has a rich history and culture that should be celebrated and places like The Lyric Center for the Arts are essential to ensuring there is always a place where the arts can be embraced.

 Matthew is a filmmaker, cinematographer, and professor based on the Iron Range of Minnesota.
 His work has played at The Jeonju International Film Festival, International Documentary Festival Amsterdam, Full Frame Documentary Film Festival, DocumentaMadrid, and True/False Film Festival.
 Matthew personally focuses on cinema vérité documentary films that explore the evolution of tradition, individual and national identity, and unseen processes.

 ”Dave has been a strong advocate for the arts, for culture and for tourism since his return to the Range.
 Having served on numerous boards to further these valued causes, Setnicker is energized by the Lyric’s rich history and its potential for an even greater economic impact through the arts and culture.
 With degrees from the College of St. Thomas, St. Paul and the University of Vienna, Austria, years of business and business ownership experience, Dave brings much to the LACA Board.
 His current involvements include civic projects, the formation of Dive North, an AAU affiliated club dedicated to year around diving development and is a springboard diving coach at Mesabi East High School.